 Another possibility is that the patient was misdiagnosed and never really had the coronavirus or if they did, COVID-19 was not the cause of their symptoms?
 The COVID test is not all that reliable as noted by the CDC and the manufacturers.

 What we can conclude, as I hope you understand by now, the two combination drugs above are not directly impacting the COVID-19 coronavirus.
-Any impact they are having is indirect at best.
+Any impact they are having is quite likely indirect at best.
 This would point to other questions which are raised below.

 It’s important to understand that side effects are a consideration that must be taken into account with every synthetic medication prescription.
 In place of passive acceptance of any drug recommendation, one should do their homework and read up on the unintended effects which can easily be found online these days.
 Your potential risk needs to be weighed against your potential reward.

 That is, in fact, the patient’s profile fits the potential use of these medications.
 This will require more studies because we are, after all, not dealing with a healthy person, to begin with, or the doctor would not have considered a drug combination to treat them.
 Nor do we know enough about the COVID-19 yet to make clear decisions about that.